Adige-Calculations/GNU-Linux-handbook/src/libraries/libraries.md

 ## .a   -   Static library

-An archive```.a``` file contains a library of functions and headers that may be referenced by a C/C++ source file.
-It may store only a few functions or may include an entire library of functions.
+An archive ```.a``` file contains a library that may contain few functions or include an entire library of functions.
 Archive files are typically created by the GNU ```ar``` utility.
+They are used as a compilation artifact and consequently embedded inside the target binary.
+The final binary that get produced from this libraries does not depend on the ```.a``` to work.

 ## .so  -   Shared Object  |  dynamic library

 A shared object ```.so``` file is a shared library used by programs.
-It contains common programme functions and logic that multiple programs require access to, ```.so``` files allow programs to access common functions from one shared place in a computer's system memory, rather than implementing their own versions of the functions.
+It contains common programme functions and logic that multiple programs require access to, ```.so``` files allow programs to access common functions from one shared place in a computer's system memory, rather than implementing their own versions of the functions. <b> They must be present in the system and reachable from the linked ```ld```. </b>

-Dynamic library files (```.so```) often reside in the following Linux directories:
+Dynamic library files (```.so```) often reside in the following directories:

 - ```/lib```
 - ```/usr/lib```
 - ```/usr/local/lib```

 > Dynamic libraries are loaded at runtime, which means that they are not linked into a program at compile time like static libraries.

 ### System operation on library files